amandakonet/ulmfit/README.md

 ![ulmfitsteps](img/ulmfit_steps.png)

 1. **Pretrain a large language model**: Captures general features of language
    - Requires large, general corpus.
-Here, they use WikiText with
+Here, they use WikiText with 28k articles
    - The model used was AWD-LSTM (Average SGD Weight-Dropped Long Short-Term Memory).
-LSTM models had sequential processing and the Markov property; they pre-date transformers.
+LSTM models had sequential processing and the Markov property; they pre-date transformers
    - 1x cost
 2. **Fine-tune language model**: Learns data-specific features
    - Requires texts from domain of interest
 3. **Target task classifier fine-tuning**: Transfer learning to a target task
    - Fine-tune the model from step 2) on a classification task
+   - Adds two linear blocks and a final RELU activation and softmax; only params in the model that are trained from scratch
+   - *Gradual unfreezing*: Rather than fine-tuning all layers at once.
+Gradually unfreeze the model starting from the last layer as it contains the least general knowledge.

 Does this sound familiar?
 It should if you have background with transformers!
 This process in conceptually similar, and this paper was released only mere months before BERT.